GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Experiments

 \subsection{Ablation Study}

-\textbf{Geometric Registration Accuracy.} Table~\ref{tab:ablation} evaluates the contribution of each core component to structural fidelity.
-(1) Stereo-Anchor selection (SA): Removing SA (\textit{w/o SA}) results in the most significant performance drop, with CD increasing to 3.977 and F-Score decreasing to 0.375, confirming that stereo parallax is the primary determinant for resolving scale ambiguity.
-(2) Depth-Alignment (DA): Disabling the global alignment module (\textit{w/o DA}) degrades the F-Score ($0.465 \rightarrow 0.433$), validating that explicit global rectification is essential to correct residual geometric drift.
-(3) Ray-Constrained Optimization (RC): Compared to unconstrained optimization, our RC improves geometric fidelity (CD $3.491 \rightarrow 3.334$) while maintaining high rendering quality by restricting Gaussian movements along camera rays.
+Table~\ref{tab:ablation} evaluates the contribution of each core component to visual fidelity and geometric registration accuracy.

+\textbf{w/o Stereo-Anchor View Selection (SA):} Removing SA (\textit{w/o SA}) results in the most significant performance drop, with the Chamfer Distance (CD) increasing to 3.977 and F-Score decreasing to 0.375, confirming that stereo parallax is the primary determinant for resolving scale ambiguity.